GMTO/gmt_docs/src/SWC_architecture/tcs/wavefront_control/ltao_obsmode.rst

          downstream of the OIWFS DM to remove any residual low-order aberrations from that DM.

-      5. Laser tip-tilt is measured by the LTWS and used to update the LGSF fast steering mirror positions.
+      5. Laser tip-tilt is measured by the LTWS and used to update the LGSS fast steering mirror positions.

       6. Laser focus is derived from the tomographic reconstruction on-axis, and